mocdaniel/devopsdays-amsterdam-2023/slides.md

 <br />

-* a definition of SOS and how it manifests in tech
+* a definition of SOS

 <br />